- Découvertes

 Preparation of the cranberry sauce

-- In a saucepan, melt a knob of butter and fry the shallot until translucent.
+- In a saucepan, melt a knob of butter and sauté the shallot until translucent.

-- Add the cranberries and sugar, then let it cook for a few minutes.
+- Add the cranberries and sugar, then let cook for a few minutes.

-- Deglaze with the red wine and reduce by half.
+- Deglaze with red wine and let reduce by half.

-- Add the veal stock, bring to a boil, then simmer until thickened.
+- Add the veal stock, bring to a boil, then let simmer until thickened.

-- Whisk the sauce with butter and season with salt and pepper.
+- Emulsify the sauce with the butter and season with salt and pepper.

-- For the choux pastry, bring the water to a boil with the butter and a pinch of salt.
+- For the choux pastry, bring the water with the butter and a pinch of salt to a boil.

-- Off the heat, add the flour all at once and mix vigorously until you get a smooth dough.
+- Off the heat, add the flour all at once and mix vigorously until you have a smooth dough.

-- Return to the heat to dry the dough slightly, then remove from the heat.
+- Return to the heat to slightly dry out the dough, then remove from heat.

-- Add the eggs one by one, mixing well between each addition.
+- Incorporate the eggs one by one, mixing well between each addition.

-- Mix the mashed potatoes into the choux pastry.
+- Mix the mashed potatoes with the choux pastry.

 - Heat the frying oil to 170-180°C.